-This study uses the comparative case design (George and Bennett 2005, Neuman 2011) because was the best method to help answer the research questions; qualitative in-depth interviews (Merriam 2002) which were mainly open-ended and allowed for gaining meaning from the respondents’ perspectives and experiences, and ethnographic techniques (Burawoy 1991) of data recording – field notes – to create a systematic way of collecting and recording observations of family visits and details about the neighborhoods in which respondents lived.
+This study used a comparative case design (George & Bennett 2005, Neuman 2011) to address the research questions.
+I conducted open-ended qualitative in-depth interviews (Merriam 2002) to capture the respondents’ perspectives and experiences, and ethnographic techniques (Burawoy 1991) of data recording – field notes – to create a systematic way of collecting and recording observations of family visits and details about the neighborhoods in which respondents lived.
 These notes contributed additional data to the information gathered during the structured interview with families.

 Participants